GLM-5.2 + OpenDesign: SOTA CHEAP DESIGN SYSTEM! This is AWESOME!

 1. Use the transcript anchors above as the primary source packet.
 If you add outside context, label it clearly as outside context and keep it secondary.

-2. Create a source-check table with columns: timestamp, claim, what the demo proves, confidence, and what still needs verification.
+2. Create a source-check table with columns: timestamp, claim, transcript support, what the demo proves, confidence, and what still needs verification.

-3. Extract the actual teachable claims from the video.
+3. Extract the actual teachable mechanism from the video: Extract how the video turns visual references or component systems into usable constraints for agents.
 Do not invent claims that are not supported by the title, lesson frame, or transcript anchors.

 5. Include: